 \subsection{Dataset Preparation}

-For utilizing both the spatial and temporal information involved in the recording, we define the windows involving all probe channels $C_{\emph{probe}}$ within a time interval $T_{\emph{window}}$ as the input for the NN.
-However, the spikes in the extracellular recordings are not present for the most time in the recording and the firing rates of different neurons vary significantly, e.g., excitatory cells fire several times of spikes comparing to those inhibitory.
-Using all windows to build the dataset would result in the imbalances in both spike/non-spike ratio and spikes from different neurons, which will diminish the performance of the NN in identifying the sparse spikes from the recording and distinguishing the putative neurons for each spike, respectively.
+To utilize both the spatial and temporal information involved in the recording, we define the windows involving all probe channels $C_{\emph{probe}}$ within a time interval $T_{\emph{window}}$ as the input for the NN.
+However, the spikes in the extracellular recordings are not present for the most time in the recording and the firing rates of different neurons vary significantly, e.g., excitatory cells fire several times faster than inhibitory cells.
+Using all windows to build the dataset would result in imbalances in both spike/non-spike ratio and spikes from different neurons, which will diminish the performance of the NN in identifying the sparse spikes from the recording and distinguishing the putative neurons for each spike, respectively.

-For increasing the numbers of the spike-present windows and balancing the numbers of windows with spikes from different putative neurons in the dataset, we establish the dataset in three steps as follows: firstly, all windows with at least one spike in the center are selected; secondly, the selected windows are augmented allowing a temporal shift $T_{\emph{shift}}$ with paddings from the recording, and therefore each spike is picked up by $2T_{\emph{shift}}+1$ windows, increasing the number of spike-present samples in the dataset; finally, an equal number of non-spike windows is randomly selected from the recording, ensuring that the total number of non-spike windows matches the number of spike-present windows, thus balancing the number of spike/non-spike samples in the dataset.
+To increase the numbers of the spike-present windows and balance the number of windows with spikes from different putative neurons in the dataset, we establish the dataset in three steps as follows: firstly, all windows with at least one spike in the centre are selected; secondly, the selected windows are augmented allowing a temporal shift $T_{\emph{shift}}$ with paddings from the recording, and therefore each spike is picked up by $2T_{\emph{shift}}+1$ windows, increasing the number of spike-present samples in the dataset; finally, an equal number of non-spike windows is randomly selected from the recording, ensuring that the total number of non-spike windows matches the number of spike-present windows, thus balancing the number of spike/non-spike samples in the dataset.